zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    e.g., ``when ( local host = lookup_addr(10.0.0.1) ) { f(host); }``.

-   :host: The IP address to lookup.
+   :param host: The IP address to lookup.

    :returns: The DNS name of *host*.